neuroverse-fm/neuropilot/README.md

 This is mainly to prevent her from opening `.vscode/tasks.json` to essentially run arbitrary commands in the terminal.
 **Warning: If your workspace is inside such a folder, Neuro will not be able to edit *any* files!**

+You can customise what directories are included in the list using the `NeuroPilot > Include Pattern` and `NeuroPilot > Exclude Pattern`, and you can disable the default directory checks using `NeuroPilot > Allow Unsafe Paths`.

 ## Commands

 ### Give Cookie